The Conscious Mind: Speculation

 Chalmers explores a number of possibilities.
 Chalmers believes that information will invariably play a central role in any theory of consciousness.
 However, Chalmers is unsure whether or not information will ultimately play a conceptual role or an ontological one.
-Chalmers further constraints the role of information by concluding that it must only be phenomenally realised it is physically realised; in other words, the information system must be active (otherwise a computer that's turned off may qualia).
+Chalmers further constrains the role of information by concluding that it must only be phenomenally realised if it is physically realised; in other words, the information system must be active (otherwise, a computer that is turned off may have qualia).
 So causation may also play a role.

 Interestingly, this account of consciousness has predictive power within the realm of quantum theory.
-Namely, it addresses objections made by the physicist Roger Penrose regarding the many worlds interpretation of quantum mechanics:I do not see why a conscious being need be aware of only "one" of the alternatives in a linear superposition.
-What is it about consciousnesses that says that consciousness must not be "aware" of that tantalising linear combination of both a dead and a live cat?
-It seems to me that a theory of consciousness would be needed for one to square the many world view with what one actually observes.Chalmers' earlier account of consciousness is such a theory.
+Namely, it addresses objections made by the physicist Roger Penrose regarding the many worlds interpretation of quantum mechanics:

+Chalmers' earlier account of consciousness is such a theory.
 This leaves the many-world view undoubtedly the most elegant of all interpretations of quantum mechanics (from a mathematical standpoint), albeit a counterintuitive one.

 Reception

-The Conscious Mind has had significant influence on philosophy of mind and the scientific study of consciousness, as is evidenced by Chalmers easy/hard problem distinction having become standard terminology within relevant philosophical and scientific fields.
+The Conscious Mind has had a significant influence on philosophy of mind and the scientific study of consciousness, as is evidenced by Chalmers easy/hard problem distinction having become standard terminology within relevant philosophical and scientific fields.
 Chalmers has expressed bewilderment at the book's success, writing that it has "received far more attention than I reasonably could have expected."